 The ALPS Mountaineering Chaos 2-Person Tent is very similar to the Kelty tents.
 Its design resembles the Salida a bit more, with its 2-pole design, partial mesh design, and attachable rainfly.
 However, like the TN it has two doors and two vestibules, meaning there’s more room to store gear.

 The Chaos tent is three inches longer and six inches wider.
 So, it is better equipped to fit larger individuals.

 There is an attachable rainfly, but it doesn’t roll up like the Kelty TN rainfly does.
 Therefore, it might be a little stuffier than the TN.

-Overall, this tent has the same basic functions as the Kelty TN at a much cheaper price.
-At approximately $142, it’s $63 cheaper.
+Overall, this tent has the same basic functions as the Kelty TN at a cheaper price.
 If your heart is set on the stargazing ability and full mesh tent, then the Kelty TN is still the one for you.
 If not, then the Chaos might be the better value.